nuxeo/nuxeo-labs/nuxeo-labs-images/README.md

   * `output`: A `Blob`, holding a JPEG image
   * **Parameters**
     * `tile`: Number of thumbs/row or columns. defauit value is "0" (ImageMagick organizes the sheet).
 If you want 4 thumbs per row, just pass "4"
+      * **WARNING** The `montage` command may return several images.
+For example, if you ask for 5 thumbnails per row and colums and you have 100 images, it will output 4 images (5 x 5 = 25 thumbnails per image), and this will lead to an error.
+Make sure to return only one image
     * `label`: A pattern as expected by ImageMagick.
 Typically, you would pass "%f" (default value)n with sers the label of each thumb to the filename.
 Notice that is `useDocTitle` is `true`, it is the Document’s title that is used.
 If `label` is set to `"NO_LABEL"` then the lables are not displayed at all
     * `backgroundColor`
       * Default value: "white"